Donation of Pepin: Original promise

 Carolingian coin of Pepin the Short, dating from 754/55 to 768.

+Due to military pressure from the Lombards, in late 753 Pope Stephen II, Pope Zacharias' successor, implored Pippin to defend Rome.
 Pope Stephen met Pepin the Short at the royal estate at Ponthion on 6 January 754.
 The king led the Pope's horse, while the pope in sackcloth and ashes bowed down and asked Pepin "that in accordance with the peace treaties [between Rome and the Lombards] he would support the suit of St Peter and of the republic of the Romans".
 Pepin responded by promising "to restore the exarchate of Ravenna and the rights and territories of the republic".
 The exact nature of this commitment cannot be known, but it is unlikely that Pepin had in mind the Roman Empire.
 It has been suggested that the two parties exchanged oaths on this occasion, but that is unlikely.

 Over the next two years, Pepin dispatched three embassies to Aistulf demanding that he honour his treaties with the Romans.
 In April 754, he held a general assembly at Quierzy-sur-Oise.
 Some noblemen left the proceedings in opposition to the policy, but Pepin restated publicly his promise to the Pope and enumerated the territories that he would restore.
 Afterwards, this promise was put into writing.
 On 28 July in the Basilica of Saint-Denis, the Pope anointed Pepin and his sons Charles and Carloman as kings of the Franks and patricians of the Romans.
 He also pronounced a blessing on Queen Bertrada and the assembled nobility.
 The pope's right to grant the patrician title is doubtful.
+The 754 anointing also had a sacramental element, giving the king "a place and function in the church with duties, privileges and responsibilities" that would manifest over time through the Franco-Papal alliance.